By David Joel Miller.

 Having lots of people like you is a success mirage.
 Successful people follow their own path.
 Sometimes doing good things means doing things that aren’t popular.
 Don’t mistake following the herd for doing something worthwhile.
 Highly successful people are not on social media, begging to be liked.
 Saying something for others approval is not an accomplished.
-Successful people are busy doing thing not talking about them
+Successful people are busy doing things not talking about them

 Beware the effect trolls will have on your self-confidence.

 People who don’t feel good about themselves delight in hurting others.
 There will always be someone out there to criticize you.
 Don’t set yourself up as a human sacrifice to the trolls.
 The more you do in life, the more people will criticize you.
 There will always be haters, the bullies of life, out to build themselves up by pulling others down.